 The facility bills for the inpatient admit date (per signed/dated physician order).
 Illinois Medicaid defines that the inpatient admission begins at the date/time of a physician order for the patient to be placed in inpatient care.

-4a) Who performs coding review and DRG validations?
+4a) Who performs coding review and DRG validations on retrospective reviews?

 Coding review and DRG validation are performed by eQHealth Solutions’ utilization review coordinators who are registered nurses.
 These URCs are trained in the principles of ICD-9-CM coding and DRG validation and achieve a level of reliability.
-Final coding verification on all DRG referral cases is performed by a Registered Health Information Administrator or Certified Coding Specialist.
+Final coding verification on all DRG referral cases is performed by a Physician Reviewer and confirmed by a Certified Coding Specialist.

-4b) Is there a list of particular DRGs that are being reviewed for prepayment review?
+4b) Is there a list of particular DRGs that are being reviewed for retrospective prepayment review?

-Attachment D contains the list of DRGs that are subject to retrospective prepayment review.
-Please visit HFS' Web site at http://www.hfs.illinois.gov/proqio to download Attachment D.
+Yes, HFS’ Attachment D and E contain the list of DRGs that are subject to retrospective prepayment review.
+Please visit HFS' Web site at http://www.hfs.illinois.gov/proqio to download Attachment D and E.

 5a) Is eQHealth Solutions considered a “HIPAA business associate?”